 It is fair that we examine their disposition

-Many today laugh at and pour scorn on Christians' belief and sneer along with these godless people, especially the atheist, but nothing they say or do will affect the Second Advent in any way for God is going to surprise them all.
+Many today laugh at and pour scorn on Christians belief and sneer along with these godless people, especially the atheist, but nothing they say or do will affect the Second Advent in any way, and God is going to surprise them all.